amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Hybrid Selling Partner API applications

+**For seller applications only**

 A hybrid Selling Partner API application is an application that can make calls both to the Selling Partner API and to Amazon Marketplace Web Service (Amazon MWS).
 Use a hybrid application when your solution requires functionality from both services.
-When a seller authorizes your hybrid Selling Partner API application, they are (1) authorizing your Amazon MWS developer ID to make calls to Amazon MWS on their behalf, and (2) authorizing the application to make calls to the Selling Partner API on their behalf.
+When a selling partner authorizes your hybrid Selling Partner API application, they are (1) authorizing your Amazon MWS developer ID to make calls to Amazon MWS on their behalf, and (2) authorizing the application to make calls to the Selling Partner API on their behalf.

 Amazon considers a hybrid application to be a single application.
 For example, when you publish a hybrid application to the Marketplace Appstore, you manage it as a single application.

-### Creating a hybrid Selling Partner API application
+## Creating a hybrid Selling Partner API application

 **To create a hybrid application**